 THTR 020 Theatre Practicum: Acting 1 - Paracurricular version of 120.
+Prerequisite: Successful casting in a production by participating in the audition process and consent of instructor.
 1 credit.
 (EL)

 THTR 021 Theatre Practicum: Acting 2 - Paracurricular version of 121.
+Prerequisite: Successful casting in a production by participating in the audition process and consent of instructor.
 1 credit.
 (EL)

 THTR 022 Theatre Practicum: Acting 3 - Paracurricular version of 122.
+Prerequisite: Successful casting in a production by participating in the audition process and consent of instructor.
 1 credit.
 (EL)

 THTR 023 Theatre Practicum: Acting 4 - Paracurricular version of 123.
+Prerequisite: Successful casting in a production by participating in the audition process and consent of instructor.
 1 credit.
 (EL)